-With the combination of events such as the rule of powerful indigenous communities, the European conquest, and Colombia’s independence, Colombia has a rich history with a mix of cultures and influences.
-Today, Colombia's republic still sees internal conflict between political parties and struggle for several marginalized groups.
+From the rule of powerful indigenous communities and European conquest to Colombia’s independence and colorful culture, Colombia has a rich history with a mix of cultures and influences.

 Safety used to be a major concern for foreigners in Colombia due to terrorist activities and civil conflict.
 Luckily, most areas are much less dangerous than they used to be; some jungle regions are even under military guard on a regular basis.
 Generally, highly populated urban areas are considered safest.
 It’s well worth your time to research the areas and neighborhoods you will be traveling to and be aware of all possible safety concerns.

 Travelers should be sure to check MD Travel Health for vaccination recommendations well before a trip.
 Recommended shots include typhoid, hepatitis A and B, as well as malaria and yellow fever for those going to rural or jungle areas.
 Water is safe in urban areas but outside of the major cities only bottled water should be consumed.